repmyblock/devsetup/README.md

 # RepMyBlock
 Website to put an end to the Society of St. Tammany in New York City.

-If you know or wish to learn PHP, HTML, CSS, Swift and start developing, go to the Wiki of the Dev Setup on how to configure the Virtual Machine environment. https://github.com/repmyblock/devsetup/wiki
+If you know or wish to learn PHP, HTML, CSS, Swift, and start developing, go to the Wiki of the Dev Setup on how to configure the Virtual Machine environment. https://github.com/repmyblock/devsetup/wiki

 # History.